The Bankrate promise

 - You don’t want to analyze individual companies.
 If you have no desire to follow business, then pick an ETF or a few, and add to them over time.

 - You’re a new or intermediate investor.
 ETFs are great for investors who are getting started, helping reduce your risk as your knowledge gets up to speed.
-In fact, many advanced investors use them as well.
+But even many advanced investors use them, too.

 - You want to invest in a specific trend without picking winners.
 Is there a hot new industry but you’re unable to pick which company will come out on top?
 Buy an ETF and get exposure to the whole sector at low cost.